dasmuli/cstatecharts/README.md

   EXECUTE_END
 ```
   The INIT function must be called once on all statechart data variables.
-  The EXECUTE_ macros are and endless loop that deqeue events and
+  The EXECUTE_ macros are an endless loop that deqeue events and
   automatically call all statemachine functions using the RUN macro.
   The statemachine execution is considered parallel, although no
   threads are used.